 - Inducted into UCSF Department of Medicine’s Council of Master Clinicians

 Dr. Jahan’s Background

 “As an eight-year-old, I said, ‘I want to do what those doctors do: I want to give another kid his mom back.'”

 The motivation to help others followed Dr. Jahan into adulthood.
 He began his medical education at Université de Paris V-René Descartes before transferring to the Vagelos College of Physicians and Surgeons at Columbia University in New York.

 Dr. Jahan joined UCSF in 1994.
-Along with a fellow surgeon, he co-founded the UCSF Thoracic Oncology Program and has since developed it into one of the top programs of its kind in the world.
+Along with a fellow surgeon, he co-founded the UCSF Thoracic Oncology Program and developed it into one of the top programs of its kind in the world.

 In addition to providing surgical options, the program operates a medical research center that runs clinical trials and offers promising new treatments to mesothelioma patients.

 Dr. Jahan’s Medical Specializations

-When working with mesothelioma patients, Dr. Jahan considers each case individually to suggest an optimal treatment plan that is unique to each person.
-He is known for treating pleural mesothelioma in a multimodal approach that combines surgery with chemotherapy, radiation, and any other possible options.
+When working with mesothelioma patients, Dr. Jahan considered each case individually to suggest an optimal treatment plan that is unique to each person.
+He was well known for treating pleural mesothelioma in a multimodal approach that combined surgery with chemotherapy, radiation, and any other possible options.

-Some of these treatment suggestions arise from the groundbreaking clinical trials and medical research undertaken by the medical oncology group led by Dr. Jahan.
-He also investigates different combinations of mesothelioma treatments to determine which combinations work best in different scenarios.
+Some of these treatment suggestions arise from the groundbreaking clinical trials and medical research undertaken by the medical oncology group previously led by Dr. Jahan.
+He also investigated different combinations of mesothelioma treatments to determine which combinations worked best in different scenarios.

 Dr. Jahan’s Career Accomplishments

-Dr. Jahan has treated pleural mesothelioma patients from all around the world.
-His multimodal treatments have proven successful in extending patients’ lives and reducing painful mesothelioma symptoms.
+Before his retirement, Dr. Jahan treated pleural mesothelioma patients from all around the world.
+His multimodal treatments were proven successful in extending patients’ lives and reducing painful mesothelioma symptoms.

-As a principal investigator of various clinical trials, Dr. Jahan continually pursues new information about groundbreaking treatment options and combinations that may work better for certain patients.
+As a principal investigator of various clinical trials, Dr. Jahan continually pursued new information about groundbreaking treatment options and combinations that may work better for certain patients.